Codegx-Technology/wealthcreation/README.md

 ## Deployment

-The site is configured for deployment on Netlify.
+The site is configured for deployment on Railway.
 To deploy:

-1. Create a Netlify account at [netlify.com](https://netlify.com)
+1. Create a Railway account at [railway.app](https://railway.app)
 2. Connect your GitHub repository
-3. Configure build settings (not required for static HTML)
+3. Configure environment variables
 4. Deploy the site

 ## Local Development (Production-Ready)